-- To enable the student to understand networking concepts related to Internet and introduce the social Networking sites and working of Email. - To give orientation of Block Chain technology. - To give hands on training in SPSS, R Programming and creation of simple HTML documents
+- To enable the student to understand networking concepts related to Internet - To introduce the social Networking sites and working of Email. - To give orientation of Block Chain technology. - To give hands on training in SPSS - To give hands on training in R Programming and creation of simple HTML documents